bradbowes/tiger/readme.md

   `<id>`[`: <type>`]` = <exp>` (uses `=` instead of `:=`).
 - function declarations: `function` keyword not used, format is `<id>(`[`<id>: <type> `{`, <id>: <type>`}]`) = <exp>`.
-- mutually recursive type or function declarations may occur anywhere in the same let expression, they do not need to be declared consecutively.
 - strings can include linebreaks and span multiple lines.
 - string escape \^c (control character) not implemented.
 - no nested comments